Clive Gardener BSc, FRGS

 John Lister CEng, MIMM, BSc

-The Project Substitute Mine Manager was a former manager at Wheal Jane tin mine in Cornwall and is currently mine manager for Dudley stone mines.
-He is a widely experienced mining engineer, cave explorer and rescuer with membership of the South Wales Caving Club.
+As a consequence of the death of John Lister there is currently a vacancy for the post of Mine Manager.
+The original Project Substitute Mine Manager and subsequent Mine Manager was a former manager at Wheal Jane tin mine in Cornwall and mine manager for Dudley stone mines.
+He was a widely experienced mining engineer, cave explorer and rescuer with membership of the South Wales Caving Club.
 (46)

-The Project Mines Surveyor is professionally employed in the same capacity and is a member of Eldon Pothole Club and Derbyshire Caving Club.
+As a consequence of the death of Paul Deakin there is currently a vacancy for the post of Mines Surveyor.
+The original Project Mines Surveyor was professionally employed in the same capacity and a member of Eldon Pothole Club and Derbyshire Caving Club.
 He participated in the 1967 expedition to the Gouffre Berger in France, then the deepest cave in the world, on the occasion when it was extended by the British cave diver Ken Pearce to a new world depth record.
-He has subsequently extensively photographed this huge cave system and won national acclaim for his outstanding capabilities as a cave and mine photographer.
-He is a partner in Henry Butcher Smith Vincent Mining, Quarrying and Waste Management Valuers & Consultants.
-He is the Group Treasurer.
+He subsequently extensively photographed this huge cave system and won national acclaim for his outstanding capabilities as a cave and mine photographer.
+He was a partner in Henry Butcher Smith Vincent Mining, Quarrying and Waste Management Valuers & Consultants.
+He was also the original Group Treasurer.
 (54)

 Dr Andy Farrant PhD, BSc